NguyenAndrew/edd/README.md

 A: EDD is another option, it doesn't replace TDD or BDD directly (Reminder: EDD is a new way of solving problems in a post AI assistant world).

 P: EDD starts with a summarization of the answer, so you will see pros/cons compared to BDD or TDD.
-In any case, EDD creates new advancements, when taking the best approach to solve a problem
+In any case, EDD creates new advancements, when taking the best approach to solve a problem.

 <br>